Blog – Posted on Friday, May 01

 Though she’s more or less synonymous with The Handmaid’s Tale by now, Margaret Atwood also penned this acclaimed novel that fits most neatly into the science fiction genre.
 In the world of Oryx and Crake, Earth has been wrecked by climate change and Snowman (formerly known as Jimmy) may be the last human alive.
 His journey to understand what happened brings one too many answers, revealing the horrifying dangers of genetic engineering and corporate power.
 Once again, Atwood demonstrates an uncanny knack for creating grimly powerful dystopias that strike a bit too close to home.

 Kathy is a “carer” who looks after organ donors.
 As she works, she reminisces about her past experience at Hailsham, a boarding school in England: the school where she met her two lasting friends, Tommy and Ruth.
 Though the plot might seem to wander at times, the threads come together with a shocking bang to form a revelation that’s much more horrifying than what the placid surface of the book might suggest.
-Never Let Me Go further cemented Kazuo Ishiguro’s star status — and is today one of the must-read books of the 21st-century.
+Never Let Me Go further cemented Kazuo Ishiguro’s star status — and is today widely considered one of the best science fiction books of all time.

 Max (son of Mel) Brooks’ bestselling book isn’t remarkable for what happens in the plot.
 After all, it’s a zombie apocalypse story, the same kind we’ve been seeing on screen since the 1960s.
 What made Brooks’ book a hit is its ground-level, Studs Turkel-esque oral take on a familiar set of tropes.
 Didn’t like the movie starring Brad Pitt?
 Don’t worry — treat yourself to the audiobook version that stars the author himself, Carl Reiner and Nathan Fillion.